Upper Mustang-Phu Valley Traverse Via Saribung La: Day 2 – Kagbeni To Chele

 The one thing that was going on during our four-day walk up to Charang was the 2018 edition of the Mustang Trail Race, an eight-stage race that took the twenty participants up to Lo Manthang from Kagbeni in three days with stops in Chele and Ghami (also spelled Ghemi) on the way there.
 After a day off, the runners returned to Kagbeni over another five stages.
 [The entry fee was a whopping US$3450 per person, which included the $500. entry permit plus flights from Kathmandu and full room and board for eight days – but still!]

 They had left Kagbeni shortly after us on April 17.
-We would see the occasional strip of orange trail marking tape the next couple of days as a reminder that they had also been this way – just a bit faster than us!
-The shortest time was posted by Sherpa Chhechee, who completed the 166-kilometer route in just under 22 hours.
+We would see the occasional strip of orange trail marking tape the next couple of days as a reminder that they had also been this way, just a bit faster than us!
+The shortest time was posted by Sherpa Chhechee, who completed the 166-kilometre route in just under 22 hours.

 In the late afternoon, I walked back to the east side of Chele and, from my rooftop vantage point, got a nice shot of the river down to Chhuksang with the Annapurna peaks yet further to the south.